Policy Briefs

 This policy brief discusses how ADAP only covers a limited range of drugs – some 184 name brand and generic drugs necessary to successfully treat HIV/AIDS and related conditions.
 ADAP’s low-income beneficiaries must pay for drugs not on the ADAP formulary, and for other health care costs associated with HIV disease.
 Under the governor’s cost-sharing proposals, these clients would face significant increases in the amount of out-of pocket costs they will be expected to meet just to access medications they must have to maintain their health.

-Type Access to Care Population Topics Cost of Care Policy Briefs Reports/Presentations People with HIV (HIV+) Substance Use
+Access to Care Type Population Cost of Care Topics Policy Briefs Reports/Presentations People with HIV (HIV+) Substance Use

 Costs and Benefits of Enhanced HIV Surveillance in California – Policy Brief